 You can read the rest of Christa Allen's review here.

-While I was at Bouchercon this weekend an interview over at Review From Here was published in which I talk about the inspiration for The Miracle Inspector and my long-term goals, and worry that I'm not pushy enough.
+While I was at Bouchercon this weekend an interview over at Review From Here was published in which I talk about the inspiration for The Miracle Inspector.

 You can buy The Miracle Inspector for your ereader in The Kindle Store in the US and the UK or at Kobo.
 You can buy the print edition online from Amazon.com, Amazon.co.uk, Barnes & Noble, Blackwells, The Book Depository, Fishpond, Foyles, W H Smith, Waterstones or from your local independent bookshop (mine include Clapham Books, Herne Hill Books and The Bookseller Crow and they will all stock it).
 The Miracle Inspector is also available in WH Smith stores at airports and train stations so please look out for it if you're travelling in the UK.